tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 Implementations, which want to use variable-length CIDs, are responsible for constructing the CID in such a way that its length can be determined on reception.
 Such implementations must still be able to send CIDs of different length to other parties.
-Is not possible to parse the records without knowing how long the CID is.
+Note that there is no CID length information included in the record itself.

 In DTLS 1.2, CIDs are exchanged at the beginning of the DTLS session only.
 There is no dedicated "CID update" message